11 Things to Check Prior to Your Vehicle Safety Inspection

 This may seem obvious, but all of your exterior lights should be working.
 Also, there should be no damage to any of the lenses.
-If your headlight lenses are heavily oxidized, the problem should be corrected prior to the inspection.
+If your headlight lenses are heavily oxidized, the problem should be corrected prior to the safety inspection.
 Poor or no lighting is a major factor in many accidents.

 Typically, you will hear or feel when your vehicle has a brake problem, but it is a good idea to inspect them at specific intervals to prevent expensive damage or failure.
 The wheels should be removed to check for sufficient brake pad or shoe lining.
 The rotors and drums should be inspected for warpage, deep grooves, wear, or any other damage.
 The brake lines and hoses should also be checked for cracks or abnormalities.
 There should be absolutely no leaks in the system.
 The master cylinder reservoir should be adequately filled, and the fluid should not be discolored.
 Check the brake pedal for firmness.
 It should not push down too close to the floor.
 The parking brake should catch approximately at mid-travel and hold the vehicle in place on an incline.